alterNERDtive/EDDiscovery-wiki/Previous-Releases.md

 # Previous Releases:

+10.0.X Was Released on 9 May 2018 for ED 3.0.X

+* New panels, new Splitter support for configurable splitter windows

+* Lots of other goodies - see the release notes.

 9.1.8 Was Released on 20 Mar 2018 for ED 3.0.3

 9.1.0 to 9.1.4 have a bug which prevent the auto upgrade message from showing!
 Please move to 9.1.8.